mingwangvt/webdev/README.md

 # WebDev: Web Development Course

+This Course is taken during Mar 10 to 12, 2021.

+Check my personal class notes **[ My Notes for Intermediate JS ]** in this GitHub folder.

 This is the source code and training content for Web Development courses taught by [Andrew Smith](https://github.com/andrewsouthpaw/).

 ## Before you begin